'What's in a name? That which we call a rose by any other name would smell as sweet'.—William Shakespeare

 'The Flinders Street Viaduct you say Brusnswick?
 Is that, not a railway bridge?'
 I asked him.

 'Good God, then am I to assume that the killer has escaped?'

 'Dead, but how?'

-'Apparently, the man who was dressed in a black dress and black veil leaped out of the train, and somehow the garment had got entangled with the exit door, and as we attempted to seize him, he fell under the train and his torso was immediately dissevered regrettably sir', Brunswick stated.
+'Apparently, the man who was dressed in a black dress and black veil leapt out of the train, and somehow the garment had got entangled with the exit door, and as we attempted to seize him, he fell under the train and his torso was immediately dissevered regrettably', Brunswick stated.

 'Then let us go to the train station at once!
 But not before I excuse myself from the Lady Buslingthorpe'.

-I noticed that when I spoke to her, she was keen to my conversation with Brunswick and commented, 'You seem to be a bit odd since the play ended Detective Crow.
+I had noticed that when I spoke to her, she was keen to my conversation with Brunswick and commented, 'You seem to be a bit odd since the play ended inspector.
 Your pensive look perhaps is elsewhere.
-Oh I do hope that I was not interfering from your duties in the case sir'.
+Oh, I do hope that I was not interfering from your duties in the case!'

 'None of your doing my lady, and if you will excuse me, I am afraid I shall not be escorting you to your mansion.
 I shall have one of the officers come to escort you to your home,' I told her.